-- Adulthood: Depending on the size, you may expect your Goldendoodle to reach maturity between the ages of two and three.
+- 5-8 years: The dog is in mid-adulthood and is generally healthy and active.
+Regular vet check-ups, a balanced diet, and appropriate exercise help maintain its health and vitality.
 At this stage, they’ll be completely developed and stop growing bigger.
 Goldendoodles will reach their physical and mental apex at this time since they’ll be considerably calmer and more relaxed.

 How long do Goldendoodles live: Major Health Concerns

 Goldendoodles are generally a healthy breed with fewer health issues.
 The health conditions that may affect these dogs are: